Effect of uniaxial magnetic anisotropy on charge transport in a junction with a precessing anisotropic molecular spin: Conclusions

 \section{Conclusions}

-In this article, the characteristics of charge transport through a single molecular orbital in the presence of a precessing anisotropic molecular spin in a magnetic field, connected to two noninteracting metallic leads, was theoretically studied.
-The Larmor frequency is modified by a term with the uniaxial magnetic anisotropy parameter of the molecular spin, and the resulting precession with frequency $\omega=\omega_{L}-2DS_{z}$ is externally kept undamped.
-The expressions for charge current and current noise were obtained using the Keldysh nonequilibrium Green's functions method.
+In this paper, the characteristics of charge transport through a single molecular orbital in the presence of a precessing anisotropic molecular spin in a magnetic field, connected to two noninteracting metallic leads, was theoretically studied.
+The Larmor frequency is modified by a term with the uniaxial magnetic anisotropy parameter of the molecular spin, and the resulting precession is externally kept undamped.
+The expressions for charge current and current noise were obtained using the Keldysh nonequilibrium Green's functions technique.

 The results show rich transport characteristics at zero temperature.
-The quantum interference between the states connected with precession-assisted inelastic tunnelling, involving absorption(emission) of an energy $\omega$ and a spin-flip, result in peak-dip (dip-peak) features in the shot noise.
-Each resonance between a chemical potential and an anisotropy dependent quasienergy level is visible in a transport measurement in the form of e.g. steps, and peak-dip (dip-peak) features, and can be varied by tuning the anisotropy.
-The correlations between the same-spin (opposite-spin) currents are positive (negative) or zero, and are particularly interesting at zero-bias conditions since the resulting shot noise is positive for chemical potentials between couples of quasienergy levels, which are connected by the precession-assisted inelastic tunnelling accompanied by a spin-flip.
-If the anisotropy parameter of the molecular magnet is large enough to decrease the precession frequency of the molecular spin or change the precession direction of the molecular magnetization with respect to the Larmor precession, the noise is reduced.
+The quantum interference effects between the states connected with precession-assisted inelastic tunnelling processes, involving absorption(emission) of an energy $\omega$ and a spin flip, manifest themselves as peaks (constructive interference) and dips (destructive interference) in the shot noise, matching the Fano-like line shapes, controlled by the anisotropy parameter and Larmor frequency.
+Each resonance between a chemical potential and an anisotropy dependent quasienergy level is visible in a transport measurement through characteristics such as steps, peaks and dips, and can be varied by tuning the anisotropy.
+The correlations between the same-spin (opposite-spin) currents are positive (negative), and are particularly interesting at zero-bias conditions since the resulting shot noise is positive for chemical potentials between quasienergy levels, which are connected by the inelastic absorption processes accompanied with a spin flip.
+Here, with the increase of the anisotropy parameter, the precession frequency decreases or the precession direction becomes altered, and the noise is reduced.
 Additionally, the anisotropy parameter can be adjusted to suppress the precession frequency, so that the resulting shot noise vanishes.
-It was shown that the charge current and shot noise can be controlled by a proper adjustment of the anisotropy parameter of the molecular magnet and reach their saturation if this parameter takes large values at nonzero bias-voltage.
+It was shown that the charge current and shot noise can be controlled by a proper adjustment of the anisotropy parameter of the molecular magnet and reach their saturation if the anisotropy is large at nonzero bias voltage.